sveinbjornt/Sloth/README.md

 ### 05/03/2004 - Version 1.3

-* Live update on search filter
+* Live update for search filter
-* Sorting in columns now works
+* Sorting by column now works
 * Performance improvements
-* The timed update feature is non-functional for the time being
 * Lots of code replaced by Cocoa bindings thanks to Bill Bumgarner

 ### 27/02/2004 - Version 1.2

-* Filter search field now counts all list fields when filtering
+* Filter search field now tries to match all fields when filtering
-* Auto-refresh timer option
+* Added auto-refresh timer option
-* Preferences for setting arbitrary lsof binary and kill signal type
+* lsof binary and kill signal type can now be set in Preferences
 * New application icon
 * Added Icelandic and Japanese localizations

 ### 22/02/2004 - Version 1.1

-* There is now a search field filter for entries in list.
-No type-in update.
+* Added search field filter.
-* "Actions" menu with menu items and shortcuts for button actions
+* New Action menu with menu items and shortcuts for button actions

 ### 21/02/2004 - Version 1.0